antaris-inc/SatOS-Payload-SDK/docs/src/developer-guide.rst

 Payload Sequences are scheduled using simple heuristics, all controlled by the Antaris Cloud Platform.
 Examples of this include "when the satellite is within range of X,Y coordinates" or "twice per orbit during the local day time".
 Any geographic triggers (ground target pointing, enter/leave bounding box, etc.) are resolved within ACP before Payload Sequences are executed.

-Payload Applications are instructed to execute Payload Sequences using the Payload Interface.
-Payload Applications are not "always on", and will only be booted up when its sequences are to be executed.
+Onboard Applications are instructed to execute Payload Sequences using the Payload Interface.
+Onboard Applications are not "always on", and will only be booted up when its sequences are to be executed.
 Sequences are always given a duration within which they are expected to run, and are not able to run forever.

 Dynamic/on-demand interaction for active debugging and diagnosis is supported directly via ACP.